Guide to Integrative Healthcare Credentials & Certifications (2021)

 The integrative healthcare community prides itself on being interdisciplinary.
-While this includes medical doctors and osteopathic doctors, it also includes chiropractors, naturopathic doctors, registered nurses, acupuncturists, registered dieticians, and everything in between.
+While this includes medical doctors and osteopathic doctors, it also includes chiropractors, naturopathic doctors, registered nurses, licensed acupuncturists, registered dieticians, and everyone in between.
 Credentials overlap, compete, and sometimes contradict one another.
 Certifications often do the same.
+Beyond that, scores of new credentials and certifications are developed and released every year that align with the continuous advancements in the greater healthcare industry.
 Figuring out what the scores of post-nominal letters mean, what they certify, and how they affect patient care can seem an overwhelming if not impossible feat.

 In integrative medicine and the ever-changing healthcare landscape, there continues to be a need for transparency when it comes to identifying the cluster of credentials and certifications, what they mean, and what they allow a practitioner to do.
-Much like its 2019 predecessor, Integrative Practitioner’s 2020 edition of the Guide to Integrative Healthcare Credentials & Certifications helps decipher this confusion.
+Much like its predecessors, Integrative Practitioner’s 2021 edition of the Guide to Integrative Healthcare Credentials & Certifications helps decipher this confusion.

 Included in this resource: